hanxiaomax/Learncpp_CN/docs/12-8-lambda-captures.md

 Note that this also happens if `name` is passed to `makeWalrus` by value.
 The variable `name` still dies at the end of `makeWalrus`, and the lambda is left holding a dangling reference.

-Warning
+!!! warning "注意"

 	Be extra careful when you capture variables by reference, especially with a default reference capture.
 The captured variables must outlive the lambda.

 If we want the captured `name` to be valid when the lambda is used, we need to capture it by value instead (either explicitly or using a default-capture by value).

-Unintended copies of mutable lambdas [](https://www.learncpp.com/cpp-tutorial/lambda-captures/#mutable_copy)
+## Unintended copies of mutable lambdas [](https://www.learncpp.com/cpp-tutorial/lambda-captures/#mutable_copy)

 Because lambdas are objects, they can be copied.
 In some cases, this can cause problems.
 Consider the following code: